 Thus, a distinction between the Atwood's machine and SHO paradigms appears in the respective force relations.
-Newton's Laws of Motion are generally stated for moving bodies and apply to static bodies only as a special case that fits within the general case.
+As to the former, Newton's Laws of Motion are generally stated for moving bodies and apply to static bodies only as a special case that fits within the general case.
 Hooke's Law is defined for the static case and is then generalized without limit to apply to moving bodies.